wellbeing, healing and disease prevention

 - genetically modified foods (GMOs);

 Choose instead to feed your dog a fresh, raw and grass-fed or organic diet for optimal nutrition and gut health AND ensure your pet is on a high-quality probiotic.

-The next step to healing a leaky gut is to avoid medications and toxins as much as you can such as:
+The next step is to avoid medications and toxins as much as you can such as:

 - unnecessary steroids